 How to Make Biochar

 For something that looks like a lump of charcoal, biochar certainly has a great press agent.
-The subject of books, articles, blog posts, research papers, workshop presentations, conference talks, and various top-ten-ideas-that-will-change-the-world lists, biochar enjoys a reputation that has, so far, exceeded its actual accomplishments.
-That’s too bad.
+The subject of books, articles, blog posts, research papers, workshop presentations, conference talks, and various top-ten-ideas-that-will-change-the-world lists.
 Its potential ability to address a variety of global challenges is indisputably large.
 So, how exactly do you make this strange material?

 The following excerpt is from Burn by Albert Bates & Kathleen Draper.
 It has been adapted for the web.